-A popular burger chain has back paid $1.12 million to workers who had been underpaid in order to avoid court action by the Fair Work Ombudsman.
+A popular burger chain has back-paid $1.12 million to workers who it underpaid to avoid court action.

-MOS Burger admitted to underpaying the 285 workers across six Queensland stores between 2011 and 2018.
+MOS Burger admitted underpaying 285 workers across six Queensland stores between 2011 and 2018.

-Fair Work inspectors found that the company paid unlawful flat rates to workers, and misclassified some as part-time when they were in fact casuals.
+Fair Work inspectors found the company paid unlawful flat rates to workers in addition to mis-classifying casuals as part-timers.

-Fair Work said the company has rectified all unpaid wages and superannuation, and paid an additional 7 per cent compensation to workers.
+Fair Work says the company has rectified all unpaid wages and superannuation, and paid an additional 7 percent compensation to workers.

-Under the terms of the Enforceable Undertaking, MOS Burgers must fund external auditors to check pay and conditions for workers employed in 2019 and 2020 and rectify any underpayments.
+Under the terms of the Enforceable Undertaking, MOS Burgers must fund external auditors to check workers’ wages and rectify any underpayments.

 Cosy agreements ‘let dodgy bosses off the hook’

-Industrial advocate Miles Heffernan from Fair Work Claims criticised the use of Enforceable Undertakings, saying they “let dodgy bosses off the hook”.
+However, industrial advocate Miles Heffernan criticised the use of Enforceable Undertakings, saying they “let dodgy bosses off the hook”.

-“These cost agreements basically mean if an employer agrees to pay back what they owe, and promises not to do it again, they escape court action and the huge penalties that go with that,” he said.
+“These cost agreements allow employers to pay back what they owe, and promise not to do it again, to escape court action,” he said.

-“In this case, we have a company that has ripped off their workers by more than $1 million, and they have essentially been allowed to get away with it.”
+“In this case, the company ripped off their workers by more than $1 million, and Fair Work has let them get away with it.”

 Ombudsman defends use of Enforceable Undertakings

-Fair Work Ombudsman Sandra Parker defended the use of Enforceable Undertakings, noting the company’s prompt action to resolve the matter.
+Despite this, Fair Work Ombudsman Sandra Parker defended the use of Enforceable Undertakings.

 “We considered that a Court-Enforceable Undertaking was an appropriate enforcement tool as the company conducted a comprehensive audit of its pay records from when it commenced trading in Australia, fully back-paid workers and overhauled its processes to comply with workplace laws.”